-Search underway for missing plane in Mexico
+Mexican authorities find wreckage of plane carrying 13 people

-(CNN)Mexican authorities are searching for a private plane that went missing while flying over the northern state of Coahuila.
+Mexican authorities have been searching for the private plane after it went missing Sunday on its way to Monterrey, Mexico, from the McCarran International Airport in Las Vegas, Coahuila Gov. Miguel Riquelme said.

-The plane was flying from the McCarran International Airport in Las Vegas to Monterrey, Mexico, when it went missing Sunday, according to Coahuila Gov. Miguel Riquelme.
+A flight plan indicates that 10 passengers and three crew members were aboard, Mexican officials said.
+The condition of the six women and seven men remains unclear.

-Riquelme said the aircraft lost contact after flying over Monclova, a city about 111 miles northwest of Monterrey and nearly 114 miles southwest of the United States-Mexico border.
+Riquelme said the aircraft lost contact after flying over Monclova, Mexico, a city about 111 miles northwest of Monterrey and nearly 114 miles southwest of the United States-Mexico border.

-When asked by reporters whether he believed the plane crashed, Riquelme said authorities "still do not know what happened."
+The aircraft's wreckage was located in a remote area near Ocampo, Coahuila, when authorities conducted an aerial survey.

-It's unclear how many people were traveling in the aircraft.
-The governor said authorities have only confirmed that two pilots and a flight attendant were aboard.
+Several law enforcement agencies were on their way to the crash scene Monday.

 After leveling off at 37,000 feet, the plane started slightly gaining and losing altitude, according to flight tracking site FlightAware.com.
 When the plane later climbed to more than 40,000 feet, FlightAware was unable to continue tracking the flight.